vlmaier/docker-fib/README.md

 - Node Client
 - React UI

-It is deployed using Travis CI and Dockerhub.
+It is deployed using Travis CI & Docker Hub.